"Where do I start?" Industry Guidelines for Physical Activity and Exercise

 Check out some of the NO EQUPIMENT NEEDED online courses I've developed for all ages and fitness levels!

-It can feel overwhelming to take your first steps in a journey to better health by becoming more physically active.
-In all honesty, it's sometimes overwhelming continuing along that path.
-We have to see it as a lifelong pursuit that really has no end point.
-What we do have to look forward to is the day that healthy behaviors become second-nature as the new normal way of life.
-In order for that behavioral change to become a sustainable reality, we need to acquire the sills and the will to continually practice and refine them.
-Building behavioral change is similar to acquiring skills, especially physical, motor skills.
-There's going to be some error in the learning process and we have to be OK with that from the beginning.
+It can feel overwhelming to take your first steps toward better health by becoming more physically active and adding regular exercise to your routine.
+In all honesty, it's sometimes overwhelming for those of us who are continuing along that path as well.
+When it comes to healthy lifestyle behaviors, we have to see it as a lifelong pursuit with no endpoint.
+What we do have to look forward to is the day when healthy behaviors become second nature - the new normal way of life.
+For that behavioral change to become a sustainable reality, we need to acquire the skills and the will to continually practice and refine them.
+Building behavioral change is similar to developing skills, especially physical and motor skills.
+There's going to be some error in the learning process, and we have to be OK with that from the beginning.
 Every journey has its ups and downs, and every skill takes a lot of trial and error to develop.
-Thus, we need to start the journey with the understanding of the grace and discipline spectrum.
-The "all or nothing" mindset and hard-nosed discipline is what most of us approach exercise with.
-Even those who really don't enjoy exercise are often more inclined to, "Go hard or go home." and, "Get it done and over with."
-No one wants to waste their time, so we typically forget to give ourselves some slack and the grace to not be perfect.
-Striking the balance between grace and discipline is ultimately what will lead to that automatic, lifelong behavior that will enhance the duration and quality of the lives we lead from every perspective.
+Thus, we need to start the journey with an understanding of the grace and discipline spectrum.

 General ACSM Guidelines on Physical Activity and Public Health·

-• Moderate intensity aerobic (endurance) physical activity for a minimum of 30 minutes on 5 days / week, OR
+Moderate intensity aerobic (endurance) physical activity for a minimum of 30 minutes on 5 days / week, OR

-• vigorous intensity aerobic activity for a minimum of 20 minutes on 3 days / week, OR
+vigorous intensity aerobic activity for a minimum of 20 minutes on 3 days / week, OR

-• a combination of moderate and vigorous intensity activity to meet the above recommendations, AND
+a combination of moderate and vigorous intensity activity to meet the above recommendations, AND

-• perform activities that maintain or increase muscular strength and endurance on a minimum of two days per week.
+perform activities that maintain or increase muscular strength and endurance on a minimum of two days per week.

 Specific ACSM Guidelines for Aerobic, Resistance, and Flexibility Training